sree7k7/k8s/README.md

 kubectl get rolebindings.rbac.authorization.k8s.io

 ```
+- ClusterRole is a non-namespaced resource.
+You can check via the `kubectl api-resources --namespaced=false` command.
+So the correct answer would be Cluster Roles are cluster wide and not part of any namespace.

 ### check the user can access a resource or not, e.g: deployment
 `kubectl auth can-i create deployments`,